 Jan.
-1, 1967 was an eventful day in this west Texas town; a new congregation was planted.
-Bro.
-Ervin Waters, through his personal work, with the encouragement of Bro.
+1, 1967 was an eventful day in this west Texas Waters, through his personal work, with the encouragement of Bro.
 A. C. Moore, and others, made this possible.
 We were thankful to have Bro.
 Waters preach at the opening service.
-There were four other congregations represented at the afternoon song service, Andrews, Odessa and the two congregations at Midland.
-The Monahans congregation has received help in many ways, and we wish to acknowledge the following: Andrews, Tex.-\$100; Graham, Okla.-\$100; Olney, Tex.- \$50; Fruitland, Tex.-\$50; Seymour, Mo.-\$25; Arlington, Tex.-rostrum, communion table and set; Terrell St., Midland, Tex.-seats and song books.
+There were four other congregations represented at the afternoon song service. drews, Odessa and the two congregations at Midland.
+The Monahans congregation has received help in many ways, and we wish to acknowledge the following: Andrews, Tex.-\$100; Graham, Okla.-\$100; Olney, Tex.-\$50; Fruitland, Tex.-\$50; Seymour, Mo.-\$25; Arlington, Tex.-rostrum, communion table and set; Terrell St., Midland, Tex.-seats and song books.
 Without these donations it would have been impossible to get as good of a start as we have.
 We are in a comfortable building and at a good location.
 We are blessed to have such men as Brethren C. A. Smith, Ervin Waters, and two fine speakers who were converted from digression during Bro.
 Waters' last debate.
 Please pray for us that we may succeed in this endeavor.
-When you are traveling in west Texas, please come by.
-Monahans is on Highway 80. -James Vannoy
+When you are traveling in what Tayre please gome by Monchons is on ing in west Texas, please come by.
+Monahans is on Highway 80.

+-James Vannoy